gyrotid/Bloxberg-Business-Sim/README.md

 # Bloxberg-Business-Sim

-This is a lab by Dalton for Object Oriented Programming under Professor Whiteley.
+This is a lab by Dalton Murray for Object Oriented Programming under Professor Whiteley.

 The this command was used to ...